Equivalent Circuit Modeling of Foil-Mediated Dissipative Coupling in Microwave Cavities with Enhanced Phase Response: Equivalent Circuit Model

 An equivalent circuit representation of the experimental system is shown in Fig.~\ref{circuitmodel}.
 Each of the three resonators in Fig.~\ref{simplecircuit} is modelled as an LCR circuit characterised by its resonance frequency $f_{n}$, quality factor $Q_{n}$, and probe coupling coefficients $\beta_{n}$.
 The conductive foils separating the cavities introduce mutual resistive terms, $R_{13}$ and $R_{23}$, corresponding to the dissipative current flow between the input and output resonators.

 The transfer function, $T$, of the system is defined as

 where phasors $I_{in}$ is the Thevenin equivalent input current at port 1, and $I_{out}$ is the current dissipated across the port 2 (resonator 3) output resistor.
 Under matched impedance conditions, this quantity is proportional to the forward transmission coefficient of the microwave circuit, $S_{21}$, and therefore represents the measured complex transmission response.
-The input current is split into $I_{1}$ and $I_{2}$, and a relative phase, $\phi$, and attenuation, $\alpha$, is introduced between the two new currents, related by and Each of the parallel LCR circuits ($n=1,2,3$) has a self admittance of with $R_{0n}$ and $R_{n}$ the probe and resonator resistances, respectively, capacitance $C_n$, inductance $L_n$, and angular frequency $\omega=2 \pi f$.
+The input current is split into $I_{1}$ and $I_{2}$, and a relative phase, $\phi$, and attenuation, $\alpha$, is introduced between the two new currents, related by and Each of the parallel LCR circuits ($n=1,2,3$) has a self admittance approximated by $Y_{nn}\approx \frac{1}{Z_{nn}}$ in the small mutual coupling limit, where $Z_{nn}$ is the self impedance of cavity n.
+The admittance is given by with $R_{0n}$ and $R_{n}$ the probe and resonator resistances, respectively, capacitance $C_n$, inductance $L_n$, and angular frequency $\omega=2 \pi f$.
 Near resonance, one can set $C_n\xrightarrow{}\frac{1}{\omega^2_n L_n }$, $L_{n}\xrightarrow{}\frac{R_n}{\omega_n Q_n}$ and $R_n\xrightarrow{}\beta_n R_{0n}$.
-Taking the power series and excluding terms quadratic and higher in $f$, the self-admittance becomes The mutual admittances $Y_{13} = Y_{31}=\frac{1}{R13}$ and $Y_{23} = Y_{32}=\frac{1}{R23}$ (simplification justified in Section \ref{Coupling}) couple resonators 1--3 and 2--3, respectively, while resonators 1 and 2 remain uncoupled with no mutual foils ($ Y_{12} = Y_{21} = 0$).
+Taking the power series and excluding terms quadratic and higher in $f$, the self-admittance becomes The mutual admittances $Y_{13} = Y_{31} \approx \frac{-R_{13}}{R_1 R_3}$ and $Y_{23} = Y_{32} \approx \frac{-R_{23}}{R_2 R_3}$ (simplification justified in Section \ref{Coupling}) couple resonators 1--3 and 2--3, respectively, while resonators 1 and 2 remain uncoupled with no mutual foils ($ Y_{12} = Y_{21} = 0$).
 It is here that we can introduce a normalised mutual coupling term $\Delta$ with reference to the mutual resistance

 Nodal analysis on the equivalent circuit in Fig.~\ref{circuitmodel}, gives three simultaneous equations:

 for resonators 1, 2 and 3, respectively, with three unknown voltages $V_1$, $V_2$ and $V_3$ corresponding to each parallel node.
 Solving Eqs.~(\ref{eq:sima})--(\ref{eq:simc}) simultaneously, \( T \) can be determined.
 Written in terms of microwave parameters, it becomes with the function for $n=1,2,3$.